tealvince/OBDGauge/README.md

 low when sending data back to the PCM, safely sinking more current than the comparator can on its own.

-To power the arduino, the 12V OBD output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.  the extra regulator adds a layer of safety against power fluctions over 12V.
-A large capacitor briefly keeps the unit running long enough to save state to persistent memory on power-off.
+To power the arduino, an ignition-switched 12V output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.
+The extra regulator adds an extra layer of safety against over-voltage fluctuations since the arduino regulator is only rated to 12V.
+A large capacitor briefly keeps the unit running long enough to save state to persistent memory after the ignition is turned off.

 ## Software